 How is the survey carried out?

-The Trust carries out the survey in a number of ways including paper surveys, online surveys and automated telephone calls.
+The Trust currently carries out the survey in a number of ways including paper surveys, online surveys and automated telephone calls.
 The Trust is currently continuing to use prompts to encourage feedback at discharge and after Emergency Department and outpatient appointments until new processes to enable easy access for feedback at any time are embedded.

 If you do not wish to participate in the survey, please contact The Patient Experience Team on 01423 555499 or [email protected].

 What are the latest results?